-IN Carta SINAP uses machine learning as an aid for creating annotated ground truth training sets for the Deep Learning component of the software.
+The IN Carta SINAP module uses machine-learning as an aid for creating annotated ground truth training sets for the deep learning component of the IN Carta software.

-Deep Learning is an area of Al that uses multi-layered neural networks to mimic the way that the human brain processes information.
+Deep learning is an area of AI that uses multi-layered neural networks to mimic the way that the human brain processes information.
 A network becomes more accurate as it is provided with more ground truth data from which to learn.

-With Deep Learning, there is no requirement to define specific features -of interest.
-A model learns in a similar way to humans, and, as a result, it can outperform traditional segmentation methods in many applications.
+With deep learning, there is no requirement to define specific features of interest.
+A model learns in a similar way to humans; as a result, it can outperform traditional segmentation methods in many applications.